lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say_checklist.md

 2. **Visual charts of trends over time:**  vizDiag, vizEnc, vizHF, and vizMeas
 3. **Drill down patient-level data:** dataDiag, dataHF, and dataMeas.

-+ **Potential Troubleshoot:** If you click on a data option and get an error message: *PivotTable Operation Failed: the PivotTable report was saved without the underlying data.
-Use the Refresh Data command to update the report.* Click OK.
-Go up to the word DATA above the Excel chart and choose *Refresh All Connections.* This error may appear if you have not accessed the data in a while.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ___00:20-00:25___